Friday, December 5, 2025

 There are four parts to the Nursery/Landscape Contest.

 1. Problem Solving - 12% 10-20 multiple-choice questions dealing with a given scenario at 5-10 points per question.
-No more than two questions be from the following areas.
+No more than two questions will be from the following areas.
 Not all areas will be used each year.

 • Plant disorders and pest treatments